NoxTheCubeman/Arctenox-s-AI-Image-Generator/README.md

 ## Developer Notes

 This will eventually be deployed to static hosting service like Netlify.
 I will also add Gemini 2.5 Pro and other paid google img gen models at a later date into this.
-Also there's a fun little easter egg in the app have fun looking for it, shouldn't be too hard.
+Also there's a fun little easter egg in the app have fun looking for it, shouldn't be too hard, the Easter Eggs are more aligned better if your zoomed out by %80.